moodle-an-hochschulen/moodle-theme_boost_union/README.md

 ### Settings page "Recommendations"

-Boost Union performs just as good as how the whole Moodle instance is configured.
+Boost Union performs just as well as the entire Moodle instance is configured.
 On this page, you find recommendations and checks for the optimal Boost Union operation.
 If you think a particular recommendation does not apply to your instance, you can mute it.

 Capabilities